 How to Dress for Work: Bank Job Dress

-For women, they can wear close toed shoes, stylish heels or flats that matches with their wardrobe.
-Sandals and flip flops are prohibited.
+For women, they can wear close-toed shoes, stylish heels or flats that match with their wardrobe.
+Sandals and flip-flops are prohibited.

 What to avoid:

 Many organisations dislike their employees having piercings and tattoos, even if it is a part of their culture and tradition.
 Customers also dislike seeing these on bankers.
 Men should not grow their hair out as this is seen as unprofessional and makes them less trustworthy.

 Also, try to avoid jewellery that is showy and obtrusive.
 Moreover, refrain from wearing strong colognes or perfumes as it can be offensive to some customers.